The Folio Library's Sacred Sequence

 FS plan to release an ‘updated bibliography annually’ going forward.
 The older hardback releases are fairly easy to come by, inexpensive, and still eminently worth acquiring; even if only for the introductory essays.
 Nash's Introduction to Folio 60, in particular, gives a detailed explanation of the structure of entries; sadly this is omitted from the latest published bibliography (Folio 75).

-Some FS BIBLIOGRAPHIES
+Some FS Bibliographies

 NOTE: The last physical bibliography published was Folio 60 (2007); the latest, Folio 75 (2022), was only published digitally.
 It is available free of charge (as a PDF) from FS here.